1.) I already bought a pregnancy test from K-Mart. Why do I need to come in and be tested with you?

 11.)
 If I’ve already had an abortion, what can you do to help me?

-LivingWell is here no matter what choices you’ve made.
+LivingWell pregnancy center is here no matter what choices you’ve made.
 Sometimes that just means listening.
 We want to offer what you need to heal and find hope for a new day.
 Simply call or email to learn what that might look like for you.

 We don’t provide that kind of medical testing, but we can refer you to some of the finest care facilities in the area and get you on your way to good health and peace of mind.